 As presented in Section \ref{section1}, 6G uses a higher frequency spectrum than previous generations \cite{VISION} to achieve multi-Gbps data rate services such as immersive communication.
-Recently, new frequency bands beyond 5G, such as mid bands \cite{THz_mhy} and THz bands \cite{THz_Sparsityczw}, have been researched to meet the requirement of the large data rates.
-Among these frequency bands, THz has been identified as a promising spectrum in 6G due to the wide bandwidth and low interference characteristics, and the ITU has shown strong support for the research and development of THz technologies.
-As shown in Fig. \ref{THz_spectrum}, the ITU has allocated a total of 234.2 GHz in the 100-450 GHz frequency band for fixed services and land mobile applications.
-Specifically, 12 bands (total 97.2 GHz bandwidth) within the 100-275 GHz frequency range \cite{THz_ITU_RR} have been allocated by ITU.
-Of note, the largest contiguous bandwidth available in the frequency bands is 23 GHz.
+Recently, new frequency bands beyond 5G, such as mid-band \cite{THz_mhy} and THz-band \cite{THz_Sparsityczw}, have been researched to meet the requirements of the high data rates.
+Among these frequency bands, the new WRC cycle will focus on the following bands for the IMT: 4400-4800 MHz, 7125-8400 MHz, and 14.8-15.35 GHz.
+In December 2023, the 3GPP TSG RAN Rel-19 discussed the research work in 7--24 GHz band.
+In addition, the THz band has been identified as a promising spectrum in 6G due to the wide bandwidth and low interference characteristics, and the ITU has shown strong support for the research and development of THz technologies.
+As shown in Fig.~\ref{THz_spectrum}, the ITU has allocated a total of 234.2 GHz in the 100-450 GHz frequency band for fixed services and land mobile applications.
+Specifically, 12 bands (total 97.2 GHz bandwidth) within the 100-275 GHz frequency range \cite{THz_ITU_RR} have been allocated by the ITU.
+Notably, the largest contiguous bandwidth available in the frequency bands is 23 GHz.
 Below 200 GHz, the largest contiguous bandwidth currently allocated for fixed or mobile applications is 12.5 GHz.
 The limited availability of contiguous bandwidths poses a challenge for developing high-bandwidth wireless communication systems in 6G.
-Therefore, by the ITU Radio Regulations 2020, the WRC 2019 (WRC-19) identified 275-296 GHz, 306-313 GHz, 318-333 GHz, and 356-450 GHz, for a total of 137 GHz, which can be used for fixed service and land mobile applications \cite{THz_275_450}.
+Therefore, according to the ITU Radio Regulations 2020, the WRC 2019 (WRC-19) identified 275-296 GHz, 306-313 GHz, 318-333 GHz, and 356-450 GHz, for a total of 137 GHz, which can be used for fixed service and land mobile applications \cite{THz_275_450}.
 Moreover, the maximum available continuous bandwidth is 94 GHz.